Strong02coder/REACT---1/README.md

 # REACT---1
-My first React Project, were I will add my new learning on react with doing projects.
+My first React Project, were I will add my new learning on react  doing projects.